 Dylan is originally from Northern Wisconsin and quite literally grew up in a log cabin in the forest.
 He was raised in the family business – a resort on a lake.
 While he loves living in the Twin Cities, he’s still a small-town Northwoods kid at heart.
 Now, Dylan works at a small manufacturing company as a Sales Engineer, helping customers find solutions to complex technical problems.
 When not working, he loves doing outdoor activities, spending time with his wife and son, and reading about the latest technology trends.

 Emily was born and raised in Minnesota and is currently pursuing two of her passions.
-She is a Marriage and Family Therapist helping women and young girls who struggle with shame find their sense of self-worth.
+She is a Marriage and Family Therapist advocating for those in need of mental health care.
 She is also building a business that educates people on how to take steps towards chemical-free lifestyles by using natural products that support the body’s systems.
 Emily loves spending time with her family, going on long walks, and chasing Tristan around the neighborhood!

 We first met in Eau Claire, WI and got married in June, 2009.
 We’ve been on quite a few adventures, as a couple and as a family, and look forward to many more in the future!
 We are a musical family, and we love singing and playing instruments together, and enjoy seeing Tristan share this love of music.